aritrikg/aritrikg/README.md

 <p align="center">

-> “Code is like humor.
-When you have to explain it, it’s bad.”
+> "Code is like humor.
+When you have to explain it, it’s bad."

 </p>